Judy joined the Royal Air Force in 1985, rising to the rank of

 commercial bid evaluation.

-In 1996 Judy was offered a position within Universal Sodexo’s Remote
+In 1996 Judy was offered a management position within Universal Sodexo’s Remote

 Site Division, which she accepted, moving to Aberdeen in Scotland.

 Here she was quickly promoted into positions at corporate, regional

 and field level, often to resolve critical strategic issues.
 With

 the resultant extensive exposure to proposal and contract management

 scenarios in countries as diverse as Norway, The Netherlands,

 Kazakhstan, Angola and Gabon, she gained a well‐developed level of

 Her final challenge with Sodexo took place in 2003, with an